TotalGriffLock/opnsense-plugin-upstreamproxy/README.md

 # opnsense-plugin-upstreamproxy
-A plugin for when your opnsense firewall must use a proxy to access the internet, and that proxy is not transparent and therefore must be explicitly specified.
+A plugin for when your OPNsense firewall must use a proxy to access the internet, and that proxy is not transparent and therefore must be explicitly specified.

 This is a bit beta-ish at the moment so use it at your own risk!
 Run these commands on your firewall to install: